elastic/elastic-charts/packages/charts/api/charts.api.md

 // Warnings were encountered during analysis:
 //
 // src/chart_types/partition_chart/layout/types/config.ts:60:5 - (ae-forgotten-export) The symbol "TimeMs" needs to be exported by the entry point index.d.ts
-// src/utils/themes/theme.ts:228:5 - (ae-forgotten-export) The symbol "TextBaseline" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)